amit2111github/resume/README.md

 # resume
-# A sample Resuse in HTML and CSS
+# A sample Resume in HTML and CSS